GeoffMahugu/apollo-backend/README_MONGO_DOCKER.md

 ### Mongo on Docker

-This documentation will contain steps in order to setup and debug your mongo docker image.
+This documentation will contain steps in order to set up and debug your mongo docker image.

 #### Access the docker image